 So, as you can imagine, this takes a lot of guidance and a lot of practice.
 I try to validate as many questions as I can.
 Remember, this is NOT the formation of a hypothesis.
 That comes in step 3, and we will provide a lot more support for that step.
 For now, I then help guide them as much as I can, while letting them explore possible questions.
 In the end, it is okay if you, as the teacher, come up with the best question to base your research and experiment around.

-This is the step that is the easiest, in my opinion.
-If you have a well-structured lesson then you are naturally helping students research and gather information everyday through the stories you use, videos you show, and activities you have students complete.
+This is the next step in teaching the scientific method to kids and is the easiest, in my opinion.
+If you have a well-structured lesson then you are naturally helping students research and gather information every day through the stories you use, videos you show, and activities you have students complete.
 The other part of this step is deciding on what you will need for your experiment and gathering those materials.
 Here is how I set that up to make it as structured and independent as possible.

-This step needs some structure to be sure students truly comprehend what a good hypothesis looks and sounds like.
+This step in teaching the scientific method to kids needs some structure to be sure our students truly comprehend what a good hypothesis looks and sounds like.
 For that reason, I use the format shown below to allow students to formulate their OWN hypothesis.
 That means I try to provide answer choices that make sense, but I also know might be proven wrong.
 It is OKAY to have a hypothesis proven wrong.
 It is important to let students know that, so they do not feel like they have done something “wrong” if things do not turn out as expected.

-You may think this is the hardest step, but really it is not.
+You may think this is the hardest step of teaching the scientific method to kids, but really it’s not.
 With the right amount of support and visual structure, students are able to collect the data on their own AND compare it to their hypothesis.

 My hope is you will feel like you have the tools to help your students not only conduct experiments in your classroom, but to do it with validity and respect for the scientific method.
 I use this exact same set up for every experiment I have included in my science units.
 If you want to try one out, click the button below to download this experiment from my unit on the Scientific Method: Turning a Penny Green.
 I think your students will really love it!